 This walk is almost 6 miles long and starts at Market Cross in Ambleside.
 Keep a lookout for the tallest tree in Cumbria en route, at almost 58 metres in height.
 If you visit between April and June, take a look round Stagshaw Gardens with an incredible display of flora and fauna.
 Ambleside also offers a wide choice of places to visit, from museums to quirky shops and cafés.

 Starting at Lakeside Car Park this three-quarter of a mile trek is said to be one of the most beautiful scenes in Europe.
 Friar´s Crag juts out into Derwentwater towards Derwent Isle.
 Memorials to John Ruskin and Canon Rawsley can be found near the lakeside, and this is also a great spot for stargazing at night.

 Corpse Road, Loweswater

-At just 3.6 miles long, and starting at Maggie´s Bridge Car Park the Corpse Road walk, so called after the road was used to transport the dead from the neighbouring villages to local burial grounds.
+At just 3.6 miles long, this scenic walk starts at Maggie´s Bridge Car Park.
+So called after the road was used to transport the dead from the neighbouring villages to local burial grounds.
 Despite the name of the Walk, the area around Loweswater offers beautiful countryside, and Holme Force Falls are well worth seeing.

 Greendale and Middle Fell in the Western Fells